Superdry clothing stores to open in Russia

-MOSCOW Azerbaijan's PNN Group will open two stores selling SuperGroup's (SGP.L) Superdry clothing label in Russia in the coming months, despite gloomy expectations for consumer sentiment due to a slump in the rouble and a foundering economy.
+MOSCOW Feb 10 Azerbaijan's PNN Group will open two stores selling SuperGroup's Superdry clothing label in Russia in the coming months, despite gloomy expectations for consumer sentiment due to a slump in the rouble and a foundering economy.

 SuperGroup said two franchised stores would open at the end of April and further expansion would depend on how they perform.